ShibeFaceSkrill/dogeparty/_posts/2022-05-19-shibeface-skrill-on-dogeparty.md

 <p>There is a wide variety in the highest of quality arts and memes available via Dogeparty, right on the Dogecoin blockchain.</p>

-<p>They are not all necessarily fitting to the common mold of what ETH 10k PFP collections have imprinted on the market.
+<p>They do not all necessarily fit the common mold of what ETH 10k PFP collections have imprinted on the market.
 All the same, some are quite competitive, both artistically and memetically, to what we've come to expect from leading NFT projects.</p>

 ## Dogeparty was there since the early days of crypto-assets